 Many nutritionists agree that cats should get a variety of food, both dry and canned, for several reasons:

-- To ensure that your cat gets the right amount of nutrients.
+- Ensure that your cat gets the right amount of nutrients.
 That "near-perfect" food you've selected might be adding too little (or too much) of certain minerals and vitamins.

 - Cats may become bored with the same food day in and day out, and simply quit eating.
 Face it, would you enjoy pizza morning, noon, and night, for years?
 You not only would become bored with your diet, but your health would suffer too.

-- To head off possible allergies to certain ingredients.
-Cats (like humans) develop allergies over a period of time.
+- Cats, like humans, develop allergies over a period of time so it is good to provide variety to head off possible allergies to certain ingredients.
 Although the incidence of food allergies in cats is rare, cat owners might want to err on the side of caution, particularly if their cats have shown evidence of allergies in the past.

-- To prevent "food addictions."
+- Prevent "food addictions" that are built up due to a lack of options.
 The Whole Cat Journal, in its October 2001 issue, cites the case of a cat that was addicted to a particular flavor of a particular brand of cat food, right down to a specific factory and lot number!
 This kind of addiction can be difficult to deal with when that last can is gone but can be easily avoided by feeding a variety of foods from the start.

 This doesn't mean that Fred should get a different food every day, but a variety of high-quality canned foods, supplemented with dry food for cats left alone all day, will add spice to his diet and keep him from becoming "Finicky Fred."